ftaiolivista/doctrine2-nestedset-deep/README.markdown

 than written to.
 And because of the nature of the web, this is the case for most web applications.

+## Deep flavor

+This fork introduce a new column that store the deep of the node.
+Useful to speedup many query, like retriving node children.

+N.B. : Multinode tree still not working.

 ## Setting Up